Fraud Blocker

 California law mandates that the spouse seeking a divorce must file their petition for dissolution of marriage in the county where they reside.
 Once filed, the respondent must be formally served with the divorce papers.

 If the respondent actively participates in the case, they can negotiate or contest terms related to property division, spousal support, child custody, and other key issues.
-Failing to respond to a divorce petition could lead to a default judgment based on the facts presented before the court.
+Failing to respond to a divorce petition could result in a default judgment based on the facts presented to the court.

 Under state law, no divorce can be finalized until six months have passed from the time of the initial filing.
-The waiting period is intended to provide both parties with the time needed to fulfill the steps of a divorce and to ensure both parties have time to reflect on this important decision.
+The waiting period is intended to provide both parties with time to complete the steps of a divorce and to reflect on this important decision.

 Once the divorce proceedings begin, both parties can gather evidence from the other party through the process known as discovery.
 The legal representatives of both sides often use the six-month waiting period to hash out important details about how to settle the marital estate and handle child support and child custody matters.

-If the divorce is contested, the timeline for divorce may exceed well past six months.
-Uncontested divorces where both parties are in agreement on the terms of a divorce can be finalized quickly after the six-month waiting period has elapsed.
+If the divorce is contested, the timeline may extend well beyond six months.
+Uncontested divorces, where both parties agree on the terms, can be finalized quickly after the six-month waiting period has elapsed.

 If both parties cannot come to an agreement on important matters, the courts may recommend mediation.
 If mediation is unsuccessful, a judge will make final decisions on property division, child custody, support, and other contested matters based on California law and the interests of those involved.